bannzai/NotificationHub/README.md

 ```

 But it maybe got error about `XXX unbound variable`.
-So, It must be to prepared secret variables as environment variablse when exec `$make setup`.
+So, It must be to prepared secret variables as environment variablse when exec `$ make setup`.

 The following environment variables must be prepared.